Dhruv-Gaba/AQI-WQI-website/README.md

 - **Intuitive Design:** A user-friendly interface ensures easy navigation and understanding of environmental data.
 - **Visual Representation:** Graphs and charts visually represent AQI and WQI trends, making it accessible for all users.

+## Features

+- Real-time monitoring of Air and Water Quality Index.
+- Historical data visualization for trend analysis.
+- Location-based search for customized information.
+- User-friendly interface for easy navigation.
+- Responsive design for compatibility with various devices.